bTayFla/PtTracker/README.md

 <h1>Feel free to donate</h1>

-And let me know on telegram if you do so I can thank you!
+And let me know on discord or telegram if you do so I can thank you!

 BTC/LTC: 13EUZ5juobs1XfZW6Ad3QTkbhvchsKbbJN